Black Marriage and Family Therapy Matters

 Are you looking for a therapist who understands the connection between race and ethnicity in black families?

-Black Marriage and Family Therapy Matters (BMFTM) is designed to connect black families with black marriage and family therapists.
+Black Marriage and Family Therapy Matters (BMFTM) is designed to connect black families with black therapists.
 We share a positive outlook on black marriages and families and are committed to providing culturally relevant support designed to empower and encourage black family development.
 We believe in the unity of black marriages and do all that we can to provide black families with the resources that they need to thrive.

 Research Regarding Marital Patterns in the Black Community

 Marital Patterns Within The Black Community Consistently Reflect Low Marriage Rates (King & Allen, 2009).

 In 2016, Only 29% Of African Americans Were Married Compared To 48% Of All Americans.
 Half Or 50% Of African Americans Have Never Been Married Compared To 33% Of All Americans (King & Allen, 2009).

 Only 39.6% Of Black Adults Between The Ages Of 20 And 54 Were Married In 2008, Compared With 64% In 1970.
 In 2008, 28.4% Of Births Were To Black Married Parents Compared To 62.4% In 1970 (Campbell, 2010).